 Configurable Blacklist User Documentation

-The Configurable Blacklist is a yaml or json file detailing the programs and scenarios that the filesystem will reject access to.
+The Configurable Blacklist is a yaml or json file detailing the programs and scenarios that the Atakama filesystem will reject access to.
 For example, one might want to disallow a custom thumbnailing service from making copies of images before the filesystem purges the key from memory (or from spamming a user's authenticating device with extra requests).
-A custom blacklist may be loaded via the cofiguration menu.
+A custom blacklist may be loaded via the configuration menu.

 The blacklist is a list of rules.
 Each rule has a description and a list of filters.
 The filters determine when the rule will match.
 If the rule matches, the file system operation will be rejected.
-Each rule is matched against when an application asks the filesystem to read bytes from a file.
+Each rule is matched against an application when it asks the filesystem to read bytes from a file.

 Example Rule yaml: